Ethel Lackie: 1924 Olympics

 Lackie represented the United States at the 1924 Summer Olympics in Paris.
-Individually, she won a gold medal in the women's 100-meter freestyle, finishing with a time of 1:12.4, and leading an American medal sweep of the event.
+Individually, she won a gold medal in the women's 100-meter freestyle, finishing with an Olympic record time of 1:12.4, and leading an American medal sweep of the event.
 She also won a second gold medal as a member of the first-place U.S. team in the women's 4×100-meter freestyle relay, together with American teammates Euphrasia Donnelly, Gertrude Ederle and Mariechen Wehselau.
 The U.S. relay team set a new world record of 4:58.8 in the event final.
-In 1969 she was inducted into the International Swimming Hall of Fame.
+Louis Handley was the women's Olympic head coach that year, but her coach at the Illinois Athletic Club, Bill Bachrach, was the men's Olympic head coach.